someengineering/resoto.com/docs/getting-started/installing-with-docker.md

 ### [Docker Compose](https://docs.docker.com/compose/reference) {#docker-compose-update}

-Simply edit the image tag (e.g., <LatestRelease />) specified in the `docker-compose.yml` file to reflect the desired Resoto release.
+Simply edit the image tag(s) (e.g., <LatestRelease />) specified in the `docker-compose.yml` file to reflect the desired Resoto release.

 Then, run the following command from the directory containing the `docker-compose.yml` file: